 Well, of course, the tragic truth is that those denominations just departed from the faith, and in the vacuum, independent churches grow up; but independent churches still reflect human weakness.
 It’s like Churchill said, “Democracy is the worst form of human government, after every other form.”
 So, we’ve got an independent movement that has no accountability; anybody coming into town - whether he’s gifted or called or whatever - starting a church, leading people down some path all on his own, with no accountability to anybody.
 This is a real problem.

 PHIL: It’s created a generation of church goers who actually have been trained to have contempt for historic Christianity.

-JOHN: They can't sing hymns.
-They don't get it...well they don’t get it.
-They can only do the 7/11, seven words eleven times.
-They can’t...they can’t sing their way through a hymn, they’re scratching their heads about, "Hey, where’s the rhythm, where’s the groove here,” rather than grasping the content.
+JOHN: Well, they don’t get it.
+They can only do the 7/11 - seven words, eleven times.
+They can’t - they can’t sing their way through a hymn; they’re scratching their heads about, you know, “Hey, where’s the rhythm, where’s the groove here,” rather than grasping the content.
 Hymns relate – they’re - people say, “Why do you sing hymns in your church?”
-Because our people understand the subtleties of doctrine that are in them because they know theology.
+Because our people understand the subtleties of doctrine that are in them, because they know theology.

 PHIL: One of the first books you ever wrote that I had the privilege of editing was The Ultimate Priority, a book on worship.

 JOHN: That’s back in the Dark Ages, Phil.

 PHIL: Yeah - but, you know, it’s still in print, and there’s a section in there that left a profound impact on me, really changed the way I look at worship, and it’s where you describe Uzzah –

 PHIL: When they were transporting the ark out of - from the Philistines that captured it and bringing it back - and they put it on a cart, and the oxen started to stumble, and Uzzah reached out and touched the ark, and God struck him dead.

 PHIL: And your point was that worship is serious business.